 - Scope: National

-- Who Is Involved: More than 20 CTSA institutions
+- Who Is Involved: 32 CTSA institutions (16 more currently staging)

-Once registration is complete and you have received your credentials, you can use i2b2 to query Duke EHR-data and SHRINE to query Duke plus 23 other institutions for aggregate counts.
+Once registration is complete and you have received your credentials, you can use i2b2 to query Duke EHR-data and SHRINE to query Duke and the entire network for aggregate counts.

 - Scope: Regional (NC, SC)